danzeeeman/Code-Toolkit-Python.A.Fa24/Week01.md

 A program is a file, like a text or .doc file.
 (What is a file?)
 It lives on your computer's disk, it consists of a series of instructions, and its formatted in a precise, special way so that your computer can read and execute the instructions listed in the file.

-So when we say for example that a program is "big", it just means it consists of more instructions, so its a larger file.
+So when we say for example that a program is "big", it just means it consists of more instructions, so its a larger file, or multiple files.

 What are some computer programs?
 * Microsoft Word